SyamSundarKirubakaran/android-jetpack/README.md

     - One of the most common problems is that, if the data is fetched from data source that has         thousands of rows returned as a result of query these thousand words are kept ready to inflate      it in the UI even though the user can see only 8 - 10 rows of the query result.
 This is in-         efficient(Note that the recycler view can only help in handling the resorces by recycling the     list item resources and it has nothing to do with the data).
 Here is where the Paging stands      up by providing data on-demand (when the user scrolls) to the recycler view.
     - <b>Code:</b>
         - Works great if `Room` is used.
         - Paging is a bit compicated to explain with simple code samples since it involves a recycler   view.
-But we would highly recommend you going through the <a href="https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample">Codelab</a> for paging and checkout the paging     <a href="https://github.com/googlesamples/android-architecture-                                   components/tree/master/PagingWithNetworkSample">Sample app</a> so that you get a much     more clear picture of it.
+But we would highly recommend you going through the <a href="https://codelabs.developers.google.com/codelabs/android-paging/index.html#0">Codelab</a>   for paging and checkout the paging <a href="https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample">Sample app</a> so that you get a   much more clear picture of it.
-        - It is highly similar to creating a recycler view and involves some changes in the Adapter     and LiveData.
+        - It is highly similar to creating a recycler view and involves some changes in the Adapter     (as PageListAdapter) and LiveData.
     - <b>Important Note:</b>
         - Paging supports <b>RxJava.</b>
         - <b>ListAdapter</b>